fetchai/docs/pages/docs/guides/agents/agentverse-mailbox.md

     fund_agent_if_low(alice.wallet.address())
     ```

-   On the Fetch.ai testnet, you can use the **fund_agent_if_low** function.
+   On the _Fetch.ai testnet_, you can use the **fund_agent_if_low** function.
 This one checks if the balance of the μAgent’s wallet is below a certain threshold, and if so, sends a transaction to fund the wallet with a specified amount of cryptocurrency.

 4. Let's define a message handler function for **alice**: